Camping with kids - the ultimate guide!

 Cut to me age 19, with my (future) husband and I looking for a cheap way to holiday together, squeezed into a two man tent on the South Coast on a blisteringly hot weekend.
 We didn't have any furniture, just a lamp and bedding, but we were hooked!

-Honestly, there has been a lot of trial and error.
-We've had some disasters; two weeks rain pitched next to a flooding river was particularly tough.
-But those nights where we watched the sunset, toasted marshmallows over a fire, or heard owls whilst snuggling under covers, made it so worthwhile.
+Honestly, there has been a lot of trial and error - two weeks rain pitched next to a flooding river was particularly tough - but those nights where we watched the sunset, toasted marshmallows over a fire, or heard owls whilst snuggling under covers, made it worthwhile.

 Camping with kids can seem daunting to the novice camper and even to seasoned campers it can be hard work.
 But we've had the benefit of camping as a couple, then a family of three, then four, then five, so it wasn't all at once for us, and we've learned quite a few things over the years.

-If you want to give camping a try (and I highly recommend it!) it pays to start small, have a taster session and see how you get on.
-Book a couple of nights glamping or in a wooden pod.
+If you want to give camping a try it pays to start small.
+Try having a taster session to see how you get on - you could go with friends who have a bit of experience, or just book a couple of nights glamping or in a wooden pod.

 If you liked your taster and have bought a tent, here are some of my tips for those who are new to camping with kids.